 CRC members are academic associate deans from the Yale Gordon College of Arts and Sciences, the College of Public Affairs, the Merrick School of Business, and the School of Law; the Assistant Vice President for Enrollment Management and Registrar; the Associate Registrar, the Assistant Provost for Undergraduate Education, and the Assistant Provost for Policies, Programs, & Institutional Effectiveness.

 When program directors are in the early stages of developing curriculum (prior to approvals), they are encouraged to contact one or members from the CRC for technical support and assistance.
-Their associate dean has deep and broad knowledge of the process; the senior administrator in the Office of the Provost can assist with matters related to policy and regulation; the assistant provost can address matters related to general education and graduation requirements; and the Vice President for Enrollment Management and Marketing can help prepare a marketing plan and budget so that when all approvals are final, a university-wide process for launching the program is prepared.
+Their associate dean has deep and broad knowledge of the process; the Assistant Provost who works with programs can assist with matters related to proposals, policy, and regulations; the Assistant Provost for Undergraduate Education can address matters related to general education and graduation requirements; and the Vice President for Enrollment Management and Marketing can help prepare a marketing plan and budget so that when all approvals are final, a university-wide process for launching the program is prepared.

-For more information about the CRC, contact Dr. Candace Caraco at (410) 837-5243 or firstname.lastname@example.org.
+For more information about the CRC, contact Dr. Candace Caraco, Asst.
+Provost for Programs, Policies, & IE, at (410) 837-5243 or firstname.lastname@example.org.